Dwelling Insurance: What to Know

 Due to the nature of most condominiums, insurance works a bit differently.
 In general, your condo policy will include coverage for damage to the interior of your home.
 It’s likely that your condo association will have a policy that covers the exterior of your building, as well as for shared spaces such as stairwells or walkways.
 The type of policy that they carry will affect what’s covered in your home:

-- All in: If your condo association has a master policy with an “all-in” option, it may cover items that are built into your unit, including things like appliances, lighting fixtures, wiring and plumbing.
+If your condo association has a master policy with an “all-in” option, it may cover items that are built into your unit, including things like appliances, lighting fixtures, wiring and plumbing.

-- Bare walls: If your condo association has a “bare walls” policy, this will only cover the structure of the condo and common areas things that are collectively owned.
+If your condo association has a “bare walls” policy, this will only cover the structure of the condo and common areas things that are collectively owned.
 Things like plumbing fixtures or appliances would not be covered, meaning that you would need to increase your dwelling coverage.

 What is extended dwelling coverage?

 The cost to rebuild your home can increase over time.
 Inflation can drive up the costs of building materials and labor costs.
-Also, certain events — natural disasters, such as hurricanes, tornadoes or wildfires — can drive up the costs of materials due to demand.
+Also, certain events (natural disasters, such as hurricanes, tornadoes or wildfires) can drive up the costs of materials due to demand.
 As such, your current level of coverage may not be enough to fully cover the cost of rebuilding your home.

-Many homeowners policies offer what’s known as guaranteed replacement coverage.
+Many home policies offer what’s known as guaranteed replacement coverage.
 Essentially, this coverage will increase your dwelling coverage beyond your current limits in order to help cover any additional costs that come about during rebuilding.
 This type of coverage is a good idea for homeowners who plan to stay in their homes for a long time, especially if their home requires more expensive building materials or has special architectural features.

 Dwelling policies: definitions and details